Yni-Viar/godot-team-multiplayer/README.md

-# Project "Team Game Platform by Yni"
+# Team multiplayer game template
 ## Info.
 ### ⚠ Currently, this project is poorly maintained.
-A moddable multiplayer game platform.
+A multiplayer game example, with *SCP: Secret Laboratory*-like team support.
 Currently in *alpha* state of development, and is unfinished.
 Previously, this platform was the part of *SCP: Site Online*, but now it is a fully rewritten on GDScript platform to enable mod support.

 - Most assets are licensed by [CC0](https://creativecommons.org/public-domain/cc0/) license (and are borrowed from [PolyHaven](https://polyhaven.com/models)).